aragon/hack/docs/getting-started.md

 ![](/docs/assets/metamask-4.png)

+This is the Metamask interface to your Ethereum wallet.
 Congratulations!
 You're now ready to interact directly with the Ethereum blockchain.

 #### Frame
 > Frame is an OS-level Ethereum interface that lets you use standalone signers, such as a Ledger or Trezor, to interact with dapps and the Ethereum network.